 -

-💡 It is often more economical to travel to one or two supermarkets that are further away but cheaper than to purchase everything close to home.
+💡 It is often more cost-effective to shop at 1–2 more distant but cheaper supermarkets than to buy everything close to home.

-Below are popular chains where food prices are usually the lowest.
+Below are popular chains where prices on groceries are usually the lowest.

 Mercadona

-This is the national and largest supermarket chain, founded by a businessman from Valencia.
+This is a national and the largest supermarket chain, founded by a businessman from Valencia.

 -

-a wide selection of fresh fruit and vegetables
+a wide selection of fresh fruits and vegetables

 -